Faraz6180/Faraz6180/README.md

 **Applied AI Engineer** — Building LLM-powered document intelligence tools and shipping fast.

-I'm a Software Engineering student at NUML (graduating July 2026) focused on applied AI systems.
+I'm a Software Engineering student at NUML focused on applied AI systems.
 I specialize in rapid prototyping of LLM applications — particularly document processing, retrieval systems, and AI agents.
 I've shipped 11+ hackathon projects in 15 international competitions, including a win at the IBM Granite Hackathon.

 ---